1010 W. Garden Street

 Heroin Possession

-Possessing even a small amount of heroin can still result in significant penalties.
-In addition to lengthy terms of incarceration and huge fines, alleged offenders can experience profound hardships obtaining employment or housing by having these offenses on their criminal records.
+Possessing even a small amount of heroin can result in significant penalties.
+In addition to lengthy terms of incarceration and large fines, a conviction for heroin possession can result in lifetime difficulties obtaining employment or housing.

 Lawyer for Heroin Possession in Pensacola, Florida

-If you were arrested for allegedly possessing heroin in Florida, it will be in your best interest to retain legal counsel as soon as possible.
+If you were arrested for heroin possession in Florida, it is in your best interest to retain legal counsel as soon as possible.
 Terrezza Law defends clients in and around Pensacola, including Pensacola Beach, Gulf Breeze, Milton, and many nearby communities.

-John Terrezza is a Pensacola drug crime attorney who represents people who have been charged with or convicted of heroin possession.
-Call (850) 764-5291 or complete an online contact form today to take advantage of a free initial consultation that will let our lawyer review your case.
+John Terrezza is a Pensacola drug crime attorney who represents people who have been charged with heroin or fentanyl possession.
+Call (850) 764-5291 or complete an online contact form today to take advantage of a free initial consultation.

 Escambia County Heroin Possession Information Center